Young Jean Lee: Affiliations

 Outside her own company, Lee has worked with Radiohole and the National Theater of the United States of America.
 She is on the board of Yaddo, is a former member of New Dramatists and 13P, and has been awarded residencies from Yaddo, the MacDowell Colony, the Ucross Foundation, Hedgebrook, the Park Avenue Armory, Orchard Project, HERE Arts Center, and Brooklyn Arts Exchange.

-Lee is currently an Associate Professor of Theater and Performance Studies at Stanford University.
+Lee is currently the Denning Family Professor in the Arts at Stanford University.